Megan Anderson (fighter): Ultimate Fighting Championship

 Anderson faced Norma Dumont Viana on 29 February 2020 at UFC Fight Night 169.
 She won the fight via knockout in round one.
 This win earned her the Performance of the Night award.

 Anderson was scheduled to face Amanda Nunes on 12 December 2020 for the UFC Women's Featherweight Championship at UFC 256.
 However, it was announced on 9 November that Nunes pulled out due to an undisclosed injury and the bout was postponed to 2021.
 The pairing was rescheduled for 6 March 2021 at UFC 259.
 She lost the fight via a triangle armbar in round one.

-The title fight was the last fight of her prevailing six-fight contract and the organisation opted not to renew it, making her a free agent.
+The title fight was the last fight of her prevailing six-fight contract and the organization opted not to renew it, making her a free agent.

 In February 2022, Anderson posted in her social media that she is no longer pursuing fights, and is not affiliated with any teams or organizations.